Optical Kerr nonlinearity of dielectric nanohole array metasurfaces with different hole shapes near the anapole state: Results and discussion

 It is also important to examine the stability of the nonlinear optical properties of the metasurfaces against geometric irregularities.
 This seems to be more essential for the square shape of the nanoholes.
 In further modeling, the square nanoholes are randomly rotated along their long axes in both directions (clockwise and counterclockwise).
 The value of this rotation is limited by the maximum angle.
-Fig.~\ref{square_randang_pores} describes such type of the metasurfaces.
-Fig.~\ref{n2_ra_GaP_lattcubhol} represents the results of these simulations.
+Figure~\ref{poligonal_pores}\,(d) describes such type of the metasurfaces.
+Figure~\ref{n2_GaP_lattcubhol}\,(c) represents the results of these simulations.
 As evident from this figure, $n_{2\mathrm{eff}}/n_{2\mathrm{bulk}}$ is stable until the maximum random angles of $20^\circ$ that is the nonlinear optical properties are prone to the geometric irregularities of the metasurface.
+Such irregularities completely overlap the range of possible inaccuracies in implementing in practice the all-dielectric optical metasurfaces.
 When the edges of the nanoholes have chaotic directions the effective OKE changes its sign.
 This effect is coupled with the enlarged scattering and reduced transmission.

-Another variant of the placement of the square nanohole is their rotation by the same angle of 45 degrees (array of diamonds).
-The dependence of the effective second order refractive index on $b_4$ for this kind of the metasurfaces is displayed in Fig.~\ref{n2_r45_GaP_lattcubhol}.
-The maximum of $n_{2\mathrm{eff}}$ is shifted to the larger values of the nanohole side $b_4$.
-This dependence resembles ones for the hexagonal and octagonal nanohole arrays (Fig.~\ref{n2_b_a_GaP_latthexocthol}).
+Another variant of the placement of the square nanohole is their rotation by the same angle of 45$^\circ$ (array of diamonds).
+The dependence of the effective second-order refractive index on $b_4$ for this kind of metasurfaces is displayed in Fig.~\ref{n2_GaP_lattcubhol}\,(d).
+The maximum of $n_{2\mathrm{eff}}$ is shifted to larger values of the nanohole side $b_4$.
+This dependence resembles ones for the hexagonal and octagonal nanohole arrays (Fig.~\ref{n2_GaP_lattcubhol}\,(b)).